AnthonyANI/mssql-bak2csv/README.md

 Values that contain the delimiting character (`,`), line breaks, or quotes are quoted and escaped as follows:
 1. Replace any quotes (`"`) in the value with two quotes (`""`).
 2. Wrap the value in quotes (`"`).

-## Requirements

-- Docker
-- Sufficient disk space and memory for database restoration
-- .bak file compatible with/upgradable to SQL Server 2022

 ## Notes